-Now, I'm sorry if all of this talk about food just before lunch has you drooling, because our gospel reading for this morning also relates to food.
+Now, I'm sorry if all of this talk about food just before lunch has you drooling, but eating comes to mind because our gospel reading for this morning also relates to food.
 Many of you will be familiar with this reading, or at least with the first part of it.
-Jesus - watching people gathering for a meal at the house of a leader of the Pharisees - is moved by their behaviour to tell them a parable in two parts.
-The first part is to the guests, obviously triggered by a scramble for the most important seats at the table, and the second part is to hosts, perhaps less obviously triggered by seeing who was doing the scrambling.
+Jesus - watching people gathering for a meal at the house of a leader of the Pharisees - is moved by their unseemly behaviour to tell them a parable in two parts.
+The first part is to the guests, obviously triggered by him noting their scrambling for the most important seats at the table.
+The second part is directed to hosts, perhaps less obviously also triggered by seeing who was doing the scrambling.

 It's easy to imagine that first scene, isn't it?
-Easy, perhaps, because we've all seen such behaviour - of course, we all will enthusiastically deny that we have been ever been involved in jostling for positions of honour.
+Easy, perhaps, because I suspect we've all seen such behaviour - but of course we will all enthusiastically deny that we have been ever been involved in jostling for positions of honour.
 Indeed, the desire by Christians not to be seen as scrambling for positions of honour has turned so far the opposite direction that it has become almost a mirror image of what Jesus was describing.
 I don't mean only the revered custom of the rearmost seats in the Sanctuary as being the seats of honour, although that does tend to be one example of how Jesus' teaching has been turned upside-down.
-From this parable come to mind some wondrously bizarre images of Christians all scrambling for the seats at the bottom of the table, all with faces expectantly turned toward the host eagerly (but oh-ever-so-politely) making "pick me, Jesus" faces, hoping to be chosen as one of the more important and asked to move up the table.
+It doesn't take too much imagination to conjure up a Monty Python kind of scene in which some wondrously bizarre images emerge of Christians all scrambling for the seats at the bottom of the table, all with faces expectantly turned toward the host eagerly (but oh-ever-so-politely) making "pick me, Jesus" faces, hoping to be chosen as one of the more important and asked to move up the table.